 The history of Hansken

-The average amount of digital evidence found by investigators in criminal cases doubles every fifteen months.
+Which is an important characteristic, while the average amount of digital evidence found by investigators in criminal cases doubles every fifteen months.
 In order to continue to make these increasing amounts of data rapidly and easily searchable, the Netherlands Forensic Institute (NFI) developed the forensics search engine Hansken.

 The Dutch National Police put Hansken into use in October 2015.
 The police are now able to continue to carry out digital forensic investigations rapidly and efficiently.
 It no longer matters whether the investigators have to go through several laptops or entire server rooms.
 The seized data are copied in Hansken, after which the software identifies as much evidence as possible.

 Because of its design, Hansken is able to recognise huge amounts of data and makes it searchable, just like a search machine.
 This is necessary, for the average amount of data found, for instance, in child pornography is equal to a queue of lorries five kilometres long, fully loaded with sheets printed on both sides.

 Inspectors can analyse the evidence found from behind their computers, 24 hours a day.
 Ultimately, the goal is to enable all tactical and digital investigators to use Hansken to search the collected data.